 - Improving retention by providing the most positive experience possible

-- Taking onboarding past the usual 90 days to a full year to ensure full competence
+- Taking new employee onboarding past the usual 90 days to a full year to ensure full competence

 - Boosting engagement with social and cultural integration

 - A robust training program